-From wood shake to asphalt shingles, roofing material is an important consideration that contributes to the overall look and style of your home.
+From wood shake to asphalt shingles, roofing material is an important consideration.
+It contributes to the overall look and style of your home.

 Updating your existing roof allows you to add value to your home and communicate your home’s look and feel.
 While roof framing, preparation and proper installation are always important, the material you choose for your roof can bring the exterior of your home to the next level.